open-telemetry/opentelemetry-specification/specification/logs/events/semantic_conventions/browser.md

 **Event name**:`page_navigation_timing`

-This event may be represented in a Span Event on the Span representing the loading of a Page.
+This event describes the timing metrics of a page navigation as provided by `PerformanceNavigationTiming` Performance API.

 | Key  | Type | Description  | Examples  | Requirement Level |
 |---|---|---|---|---|